Ender108/Wayfarer/GAMEPLAY.md

 ## Combat

 - Combat in Wayfarer is deadly and faster paced.
 [BLEEDLESS](https://www.nexusmods.com/newvegas/mods/75660?tab=description) increases the damage applied to limbs, as well as the force and radius of explosions.
-[Progressive Sneak Attack Damage](https://www.nexusmods.com/newvegas/mods/77571) makes sneak attack damage scale with your Sneak skill; no longer are sneak attacks a guaranteed 2x-5x damage boost.
+[Reload Reloaded](https://www.nexusmods.com/newvegas/mods/62266) replaces the agility modifiers to reload and draw speed, strength modifiers to throwing range, and custom sneak attack damage multipliers.
+Sneak attack damage now scales with your Sneak skill; no longer are they a guaranteed 2x-5x damage boost.

 - [Real Recoil](https://www.nexusmods.com/newvegas/mods/62153) adds a simple recoil system to all guns.
 [Consistent Spread](https://www.nexusmods.com/newvegas/mods/77974) fixes the buggy wobble when aiming down sights.
 [Dynamic Weapon Spread](https://www.nexusmods.com/newvegas/mods/74321) makes aiming down sights far more accurate, but each shot you fire makes the next slightly less accurate.